Zoonotic disease

 Risk maps developed

-Fine-grained risk maps of pathogen prevalence are developed, illustrating which regions have the greatest potential for zoonotic crossover.
+Fine-grained risk maps of pathogen prevalence that include data on human, animal and environmental factors are developed, illustrating which regions have the greatest potential for zoonotic crossover.

 25-yearhorizon